The HTMLElement.accessKey property sets the keystroke which a user can press to jump to a given element.

 called when manually implementing a property setter.
 In this case, pass the

-to ensure that any configured property
+property name and oldValue to ensure that any configured property

 options are honored.

-name: PropertyKeyname of requesting property
+Optionalname: PropertyKeyname of requesting property

-oldValue: unknownold value of requesting property
+OptionaloldValue: unknownold value of requesting property

-options: PropertyDeclaration<unknown, unknown>property options to use instead of the previously configured options
+Optionaloptions: PropertyDeclaration<unknown, unknown>property options to use instead of the previously configured options

-scheduleSchedules an element update.
+ProtectedscheduleSchedules an element update.
 You can override this method to change the

 timing of updates by returning a Promise.
 The update will await the